Q: Who runs Crimson Clinic?

 Q: Does Crimson Clinic provide the paperwork required for work at a licensed brothel?

 A: Yes.
-This is called a Certificate of Attendance, and you receive it at your appointment.
+This is called a Certificate of Attendance (Health Cert), and you receive it at your appointment.
 Most appointments will take about 20 minutes.

 Q: What type of tests does Crimson Clinic provide?